Programming-in-AI/VisionGomoku/README.md

 ```
 # Project Description
 - Making Opago(오목 모델, Gomoku AI model) AI with pygame module in python.
-- cnn method are used
+- cnn method is used
 - model structure is very simple and hyperparameter are already tuned
 ## Dataset
 - Dataset from https://gomocup.org/results/
-- input is the image in the middle of the game
+- input are some image in the middle of the game
 - output is the image that is the next step of the input image
-- we can get dozens of data from just an one game
+- we can get dozens of data from just one game
+- there is a tremendous data in website, which is organized by year
+- this project uses 2021, 2020, 2019 game data

 ## Files Description
 ### pre_dataset
 + coordinate information which is from website which is described in upside
 + Renju is one of the name which means a way playing Gomoku with specific rules(actually most popular)
-#### create_dataset.py & dataset
+### create_dataset.py & dataset
 + change coordinate information to numpy 15 * 15 array and save it as npz files in dataset folder for making the input in the cnn network
 ### dataloader.py & cnn_utils.py & SimpleNet.py & train.py
 - train Opago AI model in cnn method.